BastionMC/MCWebGUI-Builder/README.md

 <p align="center"><img image-rendering="pixelated" height="256px" width="520px" src="graphics/Steve_House.png"></img></p>
 <p align="center"><strong>The build tool for adding new content to MCWebGUI.</strong></p>

 MCWebGUI's images have to be arranged in a very specific way, and it is just painful to add new content to it.
-So we made this tool to easily compile readable images into their necessary formats, this will also compile a lot of other stuff in the future, such as CSS and JavaScript files.
+So we made this tool to easily compile readable images into their necessary formats.
+This will also compile a lot of other stuff in the future, such as CSS and JavaScript files.
 It allows for new content to be added easily using XML configuration files.

 <h1 align="center"><img image-rendering="pixelated" height="24px" width="24px" src="graphics/Installation.png">Installation</h1>